fortellerq/notes/README.md

 ## Windows 98

-Can run with the latest i440 machine type, but according to [this Vogons post](https://www.vogons.org/viewtopic.php?t=94012), we can get SB16 emulation if we pick 2.11.
+Can run with the latest i440 machine type (9.0 at this time), but according to [this Vogons post](https://www.vogons.org/viewtopic.php?t=94012), we can get SB16 emulation if we pick 2.11.
+However picking 2.11 will make the machine unable to shut down fully.

 I have not been able to get GPU Passthrough to work for this.